EUMHC/bb2/instructions.md

 3. **Text Format**: CSV files are plain text files, which means they can be opened and edited with any text editor, such as Notepad on Windows or TextEdit on Mac (**NOT Micros*ft Word or Apple Pages**).
 This simplicity makes them very portable and easy to work with.
-Because they represent tabular data, they can be opened by Excel, Apple Numbers, Google Sheets too, but be careful that when you are saving them after opening it in these programs that it is still saved as a `.csv` file and not as a `.xls` or `.xlt` or anything else.
+Because they represent tabular data, they can be opened by Excel, Apple Numbers, Google Sheets too.
 If you are using a MAC or a Windows computer, your computer might try to open a `.csv` file in Excel or Numbers.
 I am not sure about Numbers, but Excel will do it automatically.

+> **Note:**
+> Be careful that when you are saving them after opening it in these programs that it is still saved as a `.csv` file and not as a `.xls` or `.xlt` or anything else.

 4. **Common Usage**: CSV files are widely used for various purposes, such as exporting data from databases, exchanging data between different programs or systems, and performing data